ovh/docs/pages/web/hosting/ssh_using_putty_on_windows/guide.en-ca.md

 ---
-title: 'Web hosting: Using PuTTy on Windows'
+title: 'Using PuTTy on Windows'
-excerpt: 'Web hosting: Using PuTTy on Windows'
+excerpt: 'Web Hosting: Using PuTTy on Windows'
 id: '1964'
 slug: web_hosting_using_putty_on_windows
 legacy_guide_number: g1964
 ---

+**Last updated 5th May 2020**

 ## Introduction
 There are many programs available on Windows which are based on SSH.